 One of Cologne’s centres of young design is the Ehrenfeld district.
 Here, in converted factory buildings and private homes of a bygone era, you will find up and coming designers drawn by the former working class neighbourhood’s affordable rent costs and multicultural flair.

-Sunday openings in the city centre in 2013 are on 24th March, 10th November and on 1st December.
+Next Sunday openings in the city centre are on 8th November and on 6th December 2015.